 Also check to make sure the windows are ENERGY-STAR-certified (which indicates the product’s energy efficiency) and that they have an NFRC label (which allows you to compare the energy performance ratings of different windows across four different categories).

-Top energy-efficient windows for 2020
+Top energy-efficient windows

 Each year, ENERGY STAR selects the windows with the best energy-efficiency ratings.
 Below are some of this year’s best options with U-factor ratings of .20 or less:

 - American Window Systems Energy Core Double-Hung Windows